ovn-org/ovn/Documentation/tutorials/ovn-openstack.rst

 with the tutorial in full.

-Unless you have a spare computer laying about, it's easiest to install DevStacck in a virtual machine.
+Unless you have a spare computer laying about, it's easiest to install DevStack in a virtual machine.
 This tutorial was built using a VM implemented by KVM and managed by virt-manager.
 I recommend configuring the VM configured for the x86-64 architecture, 6 GB RAM, 2 VCPUs, and a 20 GB virtual disk.